DavidArno/Arnolyzer/Arnolyzer.Analyzers/Documentation/AA1103ClassPropertiesMustBePubliclyRead_OnlyAnalyzer.md

 This rule can be suppressed using the following attributes:

 **[MutableProperty]**<br/>
-A public setter may sometiomes be required.
+A public setter may sometimes be required.
 It is therefore allowed if decorated with the MutableProperty attribute as it explicitly reaffirms the need for the property to be mutable.